- News & Events

 Also in November of 2013 we digitised our school class photos and other memorabilia on the Horowhenua Kete site.
 If you are an old pupil check it out!!

 What an amazing event.
 Photos are now available - general photos from the school and class photos from the Photographer.
 Please refer to 'Facebook Page' under '125th Jubilee.

-We are very proud of our ERO Report as it reflects the great learning that is happening at our school.
+As with our 2011 ERO review we are very proud of this ERO Report as it reflects the great teaching and learning that is happening at our school.

 SCHOOL CHARTER - 2014